A BRIEF HISTORY OF CHELMSFORD, ESSEX, ENGLAND

 By Tim Lambert

-However in the 4th century Roman civilisation declined.
+However in the 4th century Roman civilization declined.
 After the Romans left Britain in 407 this little Roman town disappeared.

 Life in Roman Britain